Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/2024/12/fall-2024-update/index.md

 After having made the decision that writing will be my "main job", at least in the coming future, it's a bit easier to prioritize things and plan further ahead.

 * I would like to write **10 Wildebyte books per year**.
-To reach that, I "only" needed to finish part of book this year.
+To reach that, I "only" needed to finish one part of one book this year.
 (It's somewhat of an arbitrary number.
 But I release 5 of them each year, so writing 10 just felt like a nice way to create a buffer and work ahead each year.)
 * Completely finish **Saga of Life (Cycle #3)**.
 Just a few final translations to go.
 * Do a second edit on a **standalone novel** I somewhat accidentally wrote, to be released near the holidays.